 Most types of financial aid can be applied to your study abroad experience.
 Please check with the Office of Student Financial Aid regarding eligibility.
 You can adjust your financial aid budget for the terms that you will spend abroad by completing a Revision Request for Additional Expenses form

 .
 You will need to attach a program budget, which may be requested by filling out a Budget Request Form

 For more information about budgeting, financial aid, and scholarships for study abroad visit our page on Finances

 To apply for this program, click the "Apply Now" button and follow the prompts to create an application.
 After you create your application, click on each of the links on your study abroad application homepage and complete the remaining application requirements: questionnaires, material submissions, and electronic signature documents.

 Under the list of questionnaires is a link labeled “Affiliated Program Application Instructions.”
 For College of Engineering partner programs, this step is not necessary because students will receive instructions on how to submit their applications to the program provider after submitting the UW Study Abroad application.
 In order to ensure that your UW Study Abroad application is considered complete, click on the link labeled “Affiliated Program Application Instructions,” enter the current date in the date field at the bottom of the page, and click Submit.
 Contact email@example.com if you have any questions.

 This study abroad program also requires completion of a secondary application specific to DTU.
-Additional information and instructions for the secondary application will be sent by email after the UW application is submitted.
+Additional information and instructions for the secondary application will be sent by email after the UW application deadline.